Modes of Laser Operation

 - Quasi-continuous-wave operation (quasi-cw operation): the pump source is switched on only for short time intervals to prevent excessive heating.

-- Gain-switched operation: gain switching means that the pump source is turned out only for very short time intervals (below the upper-state lifetime) in order to obtain short light pulses.
+- Gain-switched operation: gain switching means that the pump source is turned out only for very short time intervals (below the upper-state lifetime) to obtain short light pulses.

 - Q-switched operation: the intracavity losses are modulated, so that the laser emits energetic pulses.
 Pumping may be continuous or pulsed.